quickwit-oss/quickwit/README.md

 - Cloud-native: Kubernetes ready
 - Add and remove nodes in seconds
 - Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy
-- Sleep like a log: all your data is safely stored on object storage (AWS S3...)
+- Sleep like a log: all your indexed data is safely stored on object storage (AWS S3...)
 - Optimized for multi-tenancy.
 Add and scale tenants with no overhead costs
 - Exactly-once semantics
 - Kafka-native ingestion